H-1B Visa Pulmonologist Jobs

 Confirm state medical licensure timelines with HR

-H-1B approval for physicians requires a full, unrestricted state medical license or a J-1 waiver Conrad 30 position in some states.
+H-1B approval for physicians requires a full, unrestricted state medical license or a J-1 visa waiver Conrad 30 position in some states.
 Confirm with the employer's HR team which license tier they require before your I-129 is filed, since provisional licenses can trigger USCIS requests for evidence.

-Pulmonologist H-1B Visa: Frequently Asked Questions
+H-1B Visa Pulmonologist: Frequently Asked Questions

 Does a pulmonologist role qualify as a specialty occupation for H-1B purposes?